 Microsoft’s Service Provider License Agreement (SPLA) is a licensing program that allows service providers to license Microsoft products to their end customers monthly.
 With SPLA, service providers can use Microsoft products on Amazon Web Services (AWS).

-AWS provides a secure, reliable, cost-effective platform for service providers to host their customers’ applications and data.
-AWS also provides a wide range of tools and services that can be used to scale and manage applications and data.
+AWS provides a secure, reliable, and cost-effective platform for service providers to host their customers’ applications and data.
+It also offers a wide range of tools and services for scaling and managing applications and data.

 By leveraging SPLA and AWS, service providers can provide customers with an integrated solution to quickly deploy and manage applications and data while minimizing licensing costs.